-We have audited the accompanying financial statements of the governmental activities and each major fund of the Arizona Department of Transportation Maricopa Regional Area Road Fund (the "Fund") as of and for the year ended June 30, 2003, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Arizona Department of Transportation Maricopa Regional Area Road Fund (the "Fund") as of and for the year ended June 30, 2004, which collectively comprise the Fund's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Arizona Department of Transportation's (the "Department") management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on the respective financial statements based on our audit.